 Music kicks in and the screen fades from blue into pink.
 Kaleidoscope shapes parade before our eyes.
 Some look like moving paper snowflakes, others look like cave paintings shifting around.

 Suddenly, Paul wakes up.
-He sits up on the futon and declares, “I feel like everything is alive!” as mysterious John stares at him like a creepy therapist.
+He sits up on the futon and declares, “I feel like everything is alive!” while John stares at him like a creepy therapist.

 Paul mumbles a few sentences, runs across the room, grabs an orange and starts freaking out about the orange’s glowing life force.

-The weirdest scene features Max appearing to Paul as a St. Peter-like figure in a foggy room with creepy props and a carnival carousel.
+The weirdest scene features Max appearing to Paul as a St. Peter-like figure in a foggy room with a carnival carousel.
 Max demands to know Paul’s human name and questions his career, failed marriage, and his general existence.

 “I haven’t done anything!”
 Paul declares, and a dwarf randomly circles the carousel and screams, “Bay of Pigs!”.